tsevasa/infinite-chess-notation/README.md

 ## Describing games

 A game is played by simply appending legal moves to a starting position.
 The starting position always needs to be specified, since there is no single natural starting position or ruleset in infinite chess.
-Moves can be separated from each other by either whitespace characters or `|`.
+Moves can be separated from each other by either `|` or `.` characters, or comments in {} brackets.

 Furthermore, metadata in square brackets can be freely included in front in order to display information about the game played.